-The RSMP Phase II Project completely reconstructed and expanded the former School 6 to accommodate the relocated Lincoln School consistent with the comprehensive Core Model Program developed to assure every student receives a quality, 21st century education.
+The RSMP Phase II Project completely reconstructed and expanded the former School 6 to accommodate relocation of Abraham Lincoln School consistent with the comprehensive Core Model Program developed to assure every student receives a quality, 21st century education.

-The Lincoln School 22 Project completely replaced the mechanical/electrical/ plumbing infrastructure systems, along with other highlight features such as:
+The School 22 Project completely replaced the mechanical/electrical/ plumbing infrastructure systems, along with other highlight features such as:

-- The provision of PK- Classrooms, as Lincoln was previously only grades K/6. - A new building wing that houses a self- contained Special Education classroom, an OT/PT area, teacher development space and a cooking kitchen (the prior School 6 only had a warming facility). - The other addition has the new main entry and lobby, 4-classrooms, choral, and separate instrumental music with dedicated instrument storage. - The City of Rochester has agreed to annex/transfer the adjacent Park and thus create an 'urban campus' for Lincoln School 22.
-The final design will have dedicated, age-appropriate play fields, an outdoor 'Heritage Site' and an outdoor classroom as the center point at the crossroads for the surrounding communities.
+- Addition of Pre-Kindergarten classrooms to the existing K-6 grade configuration - A new building Wing that houses a self- contained Special Education classroom, an OT/PT area, teacher development space and a full kitchen with cooking capacity (the prior School 6 only had a warming - The other addition has the new main entry and lobby, 4 classrooms, choral, and separate instrumental music with dedicated instrument - An outdoor courtyard classroom for early childhood education.